 For underground installations the installers will dig up the previously installed Ultrafast Fibre duct at your boundary and then either:

 1. Drill underground towards your house (minimum disruption),

 3. If possible, use an existing duct.

-Next the installers will blow a fibre back from your house to the nearest network connection point.
+Next the installers will blow a fibre between your house and the nearest network connection point.
 At one end, the fibre will be connected at the cabinet to the Ultrafast Fibre network and at the other end it will be connected to the internal fibre, previously installed in your house.

 For overhead installations the installers will run a fibre from the nearest fibre access terminal (usually on a power pole) to the nearest pole outside your house, then to a suitable point on your house, adjacent to the power connection.
 From there the fibre will be run down the outside of your house wall in an enclosed conduit to the ETP.

 You are not required to be home for this part of the installation.

 Step 3: Test and commission (Your new service is ready to go)